OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/upgrade-with-a-new-3.0-server-instance.md

 The task itself does the following:
 1. Find Tentacle services
-2. Stop all Tentacles (if they're running)
+2. Stop all Tentacles (if theyâ€™re running)
 3. Run MSI
 4. Update configs for any polling Tentacles
 5. Starts any Tentacles that were running when we started